MauriceOS/snaktox/docs/DEPLOYMENT.md

 Complete guide for deploying SnaKTox to Render, Netlify, and free AI service hosting.

+> ⚠️ **Security Note**: This guide uses placeholder values.
+Never commit actual secrets, API keys, or database credentials to version control.
+Always use environment variables in your hosting platform.

 ## 📋 Deployment Overview

 SnaKTox consists of three services: